ashmpatel/multipartuploading/README.md

 </li>
 <h3>Note</h3>
 <li>There are a few tests included that tests the core functionality of looking up the trade product ids
-and the memory mapped file processign code.
+and the memory mapped file processing code.
 I need to add tests for the RESTful api side.
+Strightforward matter of using WebClient etc.
 </li>

 <li>